MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 - Simple, by trimming most features from C, while only allowing pure functions
 - Stateless, by having the mod define functions with specific names that the game can call in events
 - Secure, by having the game developer explicitly expose functions
-- Hot reloadable, by having every mod be a DLL that isn't able to store state
 - Easy to integrate, since everything is inside of a single .c and .h file
-- A configuration language, since the developer can iterate over all the function names in a mod's DLL that starts with `entity_`
+- Hot reloadable scripting language, by having every mod be a DLL that isn't able to store state
+- Hot reloadable configuration language, by having the modder create a function starting with a special name like `define_` for every new entity type they want to declare

 # Example program